Ordiss N, tablets 16 mg+12, 5 mg 30 pcs

 Renal and urinary tract disorders

-Very rare: renal dysfunction, including renal failure in predisposed patients (see section “Special Precautions”).
+Very rare: impaired renal function, including renal failure in predisposed patients (see section “Special Instructions”).

 Hydrochlorothiazide

-The following adverse reactions have been noted with hydrochlorothiazide monotherapy, usually at a dose of 25 mg or more:
+The following adverse reactions have been reported with hydrochlorothiazide monotherapy, usually at doses of 25 mg or more:

 Blood and lymphatic system disorders

-Rarely: leukopenia, neutropenia/agranulocytosis, thrombocytopenia, aplastic anemia, depressed bone marrow function, hemolytic anemia.
+Rarely: leukopenia, neutropenia/agranulocytosis, thrombocytopenia, aplastic anemia, bone marrow suppression, hemolytic anemia.

 Rarely: anaphylactic reactions.